- 1:00 PM-2:00 PM (Eastern)

 - 10:00 AM-11:00 AM (Pacific)

-This webinar is part 4 of a four-part series, Data in Libraries.
+The webinar is part 2 of the four part series, Data in Libraries.

 Who Should Attend